Diseases & Conditions

-- Type I. In this type, the tibia is missing in its entirety.
+- Type I. In this type, the tibia is completely missing.
 As a result, the child’s knee and ankle joints do not usually work.

 - Type II.
 In this type, the lower half of the tibia is missing.
 The knee joint usually works somewhat normally, but the ankle joint does not work.

 - Type III.
 In this type, the upper half of the tibia is missing.
-As a result, the knee joint does not usually work, but the ankle joint may work somewhat normally.
+The knee joint does not usually work, but the ankle joint may work somewhat normally.
 This type of tibial hemimelia is extremely rare.